Immigration to Japan

-According to the Japanese Ministry of Justice, the number of foreign residents in Japan has steadily increased in the post Second World War period, and the number of foreign residents (excluding illegal immigrants and short-term foreign visitors and tourists staying more than 90 days in Japan) was more than 2.76 million at the end of 2022.
-With an estimated population of 125.57 million in 2020, the resident foreign population in Japan amounts to approximately 2.29% of the total population.
+According to the Ministry of Justice, the number of foreign residents in Japan has steadily increased since 1949.
+According to the Immigration Services Agency, under the Ministry of Justice, there were more than 3.95 million foreign residents, accounting for approximately 3.2% of the total estimated population of 123.2 million as of June 2025.

 History

 Due to geographic remoteness and periods of self-imposed isolation, the immigration, cultural assimilation and integration of foreign nationals into mainstream Japanese society has been comparatively limited.
-Historian Yukiko Koshiro has identified three historically significant waves of immigration prior to 1945; the 8th-century settlement of Korean artists and intellectuals; the asylum offered to a small number of Chinese families in the 1600s; and the forced immigration of up to 670,000 Korean and Chinese laborers during the Second World War.

-After 1945, unlike the Gastarbeiter immigration encouraged in advanced industrial economies such as Germany, Japan was for the greater part able to rely on internal pools of rural labor to satisfy the manpower needs of industry.
-The demands of small business owners and demographic shifts in the late 1980s, however, gave rise for a limited period to a wave of tacitly accepted illegal immigration from countries as diverse as the Philippines and Iran.
+After 1945, unlike the guest worker immigration encouraged in other advanced industrial economies such as Germany, Japan was for the greater part able to rely on internal pools of rural labor to satisfy the manpower needs of industry.
+In the late 1980s, the demands of small business owners and demographic shifts gave rise for a limited period to a wave of tacitly accepted illegal immigration from countries as diverse as the Philippines and Iran.

 Production offshoring in the 1980s also enabled Japanese firms in some labor-intensive industries such as electronic goods manufacture and vehicle assembly to reduce their dependence on imported labor.
 In 1990, new government legislation provided South Americans of Japanese ancestry such as Japanese Brazilians and Japanese Peruvians with preferential working visa immigration status.
-By 1998, there were 222,217 Brazilian nationals registered as residents in Japan with additional smaller groups from Peru.
-In 2009, with economic conditions less favorable, this trend was reversed as the Japanese government introduced a new program that would incentivize Brazilian and Peruvian immigrants to return home with a stipend of $3000 for airfare and $2000 for each dependent.
+By 1998, there were 222,217 Brazilian nationals registered as residents in Japan, with a smaller number from Peru.
+In 2009, with economic conditions less favorable, this trend was reversed, with the Japanese government introducing a program to incentivize Brazilian and Peruvian immigrants to return home, with a stipend of $3,000 for an airfare and $2,000 for each dependent.

 As of the second half of 2015, with an increasingly elderly Japanese population and lack of manpower in key sectors such as construction, IT services and health care, Japanese politicians are again debating the need to expand temporary foreign labor pools, through the use of short-term trainee programs.
+The years 2022–23 have seen rising immigration after policy changes seemingly in reaction to labour shortages, particularly in retail and hospitality industries.

+Economy

+According to a 2023 study by the independent think tank Recruit Works Institute, Japan may face a labor shortage of more than 11 million workers by 2040 due to its rapidly aging population and declining working-age population.
+The report projects that the worker supply will shrink by about 12% from 2022 levels by 2040, even as labor demand remains steady.
+To achieve the government’s target economic growth rate of 1.24% per year, Japan would need approximately 6.74 million foreign workers by 2040, nearly four times the number it had in 2020.